ploki/yanapack/README.md

 #### Gyrator
 A gyrator is an hypothetical non reciprocal linear element that inverts the current-voltage characteristic of the circuit between the sides of the device.
 It is used to pass from impedance to admittance analogy (and the reverse of course)
 ```
-Glxyz x y i
+Glabc x y i
-Grxyz w z j
+Grabc w z j
 ```
  - l and r specify which side of the gyrator is defined.
 Both sides must be defined.
- - xyz is the gyrator's name
+ - abc is the gyrator's name
  - x and y are the interconnection nodes of the left side of the gyrator
  - w and z are the interconnection nodes of the right side of the gyrator
  - i and j are the coefficient that represent the gyration resistance

 #### Pistonic radiator
 ```
-Zxyz x y surface [ma][ai]
+Zabc x y surface [ma][ai]
 ```
- - xyz is the radiator's name
+ - abc is the radiator's name
  - x and y are the interconnection nodes of the radiator
  - surface is the surface of the circular piston in square meters
- - [ma][ai] are two charaters to select the domain and the analogy
+ - [ma][ai] are two charaters to select which domain and analogy the dipole conforms to
-   * the first set is for the domain selection. 'm' stands for mechanical and 'a' stands for acoustic
+   * the first character is for the domain selection. 'm' stands for mechanical domain and 'a' stands for acoustic domain
-   * the second set is for the analogy selection. 'a' stands for admittance and 'i' stands for impedance
+   * the second character is for the analogy selection. 'a' stands for admittance and 'i' stands for impedance

-The Piston radiation impedance may be found in "Electroacoustic modelling of the subwoofer enclosures" chapter 2.5
+The Piston radiation impedance description may be found in "Electroacoustic modelling of the subwoofer enclosures" chapter 2.5

-#### Port impedance
+#### Port (Helmholtz resonator) impedance
 ```
-Pxyz x y length surface [kK][kK][dr]
+Pabc x y length surface [kK][kK][dr]
 ```
- - xyz is the port's name
+ - abc is the port's name
  - x and y are the interconnection nodes of the port
  - surface is the surface of the port in square meters
  - length is the length of the port in meters
- - [kK][kK][dr] are three characters to select the end correction factors and the exactness of the simulation
+ - [kK][kK][dr] are three characters used to select the end correction factors and the exactness of the simulation
    * k stands for free air termination
    * K stands for flanged termination
    * d stands for damped simulation (kind of simplified)